 Silly Marketers: SEO is for Kids

-Many marketers just don't get it.
+Many marketers just don’t get it.
 Either they are plain ignorant, silly or worse.
-Usually I'm not bashing anybody but this time a post called "Silly Marketer...
-Mixx Is For Kids" [sic!] makes me think that we are still in 2003.
+Usually I’m not bashing anybody but sometimes a post makes me think that we are still in 2003.
 As if social media were something completely new and nobody knew how to deal with them.

 The main problem is not only the focus on the visitors but it’s SEO on social media itself.

-In conventional SEO selfishness rules: It's Selfish Ego Onanism in many cases like saying "Hey, I'm on Digg and got 50.000 visitors".
-I'm guilty of that myself sometimes even as a SEO 2.0 but what's the difference between obsolete SEO and SEO of the 2nd generation?
-It's the mindset and thus the approach to the community.
+In conventional SEO selfishness rules: It’s often Selfish Ego Onanism.
+Like saying “Hey, I got viral and 50.000 visitors in one day”.
+I’m guilty of that myself sometimes even as a SEO 2.0!
+What’s the difference between obsolete SEO and SEO of the 2nd generation though?
+It’s the mindset and thus the approach to the community.

 In SEO you are plainly selfish, “you against the rest of the world”, in SEO 2.0 you are social, “you with others to reach common goals”.

-So a SEO of the 1.0 kind won't contribute anything much of value to a community.
-He will only reap fruits he hasn't sown on social media.
-Basically conventional SEO is still largely parasitical.
+A SEO of the 1.0 kind won’t contribute anything of value to a community.
+He will only reap fruits he hasn’t sown on social media.
+Conventional SEO is still largely parasitical.
 Black hat SEOs are the locusts eating up everything and destroying the plantation.
-White hat SEOs just take a small part of the crop, but they still come and take away something that's not theirs.
+White hat SEOs just take a small part of the crop, but they still come and take away something that’s not theirs.

 In SEO 2.0 the mindset changed.
 We plant the seeds we harvest.

-Many conventional SEOs practicing SMO will in most cases come as outsiders and not integrate well with a community.
+Many conventional SEOs practicing SMO will arrive as outsiders and not integrate well with a community.

 The transition to SEO 2.0 is everywhere though.
 On the most basic level it’s providing value to the communities you participate in.
 Participation is the key term here.
 SEOs of the 2.0 kind do not only respect the communities and contribute, they build them up.

-It's not the first community I build up with, I did in Germany before so I know how it works.
+Inbound.org is by far not the first community I build up with, I did it in Germany and globally before so I know how it works.

-Once you're an accepted power user you are part of the community and you're immune against the "SEO is spam" attacks by notorious SEO haters who in most cases do not contribute anything of value either.
+Once you’re an accepted power user you are part of the community and you’re immune against the self promotion and “SEO is spam” mentality.

-In 6 months or a year from now when Mixx will yield 2.000 or 20.000 instead of 200 visitors I'll be there and I will vote you down if you come to reap my fruits and misuse my community.
-People at Mixx will trust my judgement on SEO as I will be the SEO guy who was there from almost day one who is a fundamental part of the community, while you will just an outsider trying "to leverage traffic".
+People on social media will also trust my judgement on SEO.
+I will be the SEO guy who was there from almost day one who is a fundamental part of the community, while you will just an outsider trying “to leverage traffic”.